pbinkley/rcb-manual/sections/05-the-typescript-book-or-memorandum-reproduction-techniques.md

 must be subsidized, usually to the extent of two-thirds of their cost.
-Books issued by the university presses, of which as many as six hundred copies are sold, must&nbsp;{%- include columnbreak.html canvas=133 col=2 -%}&nbsp;also ordinarily be subsidized, to the extent of one-third of their cost.
+Books issued by the university presses, of which as many as six hundred copies are sold, must {% include columnbreak.html canvas=133 col=2 %} also ordinarily be subsidized, to the extent of one-third of their cost.
 Nor is the need for subsidies confined to agencies of the second and third types: commercial publishers have frequently found it necessary to ask subsidies for books for which